-- First: Establish a volitional production of targeted sound (usually at syllable or word level)
+- First: Establish a volitional production of a target sound (usually at syllable or word level)

-- Next: Generalize production from syllable to word to phrases and finally to connected speech at the conversational level
+- Next: Generalize production from syllables to words to phrases and finally to connected speech at the conversational level

 - Last: Maintain progress over time